+While ROE is a useful measure, it has some limitations that can lead to misleading interpretations.
 For example, the ROE ratio can increase if a company takes on more debt by borrowing more loans, which reduces shareholder equity and thereby decreases the denominator in the ratio.
-Shareholders may misinterpret this as an increase in sales or profitability, when in fact it simply means the company has increased the proportion of its financing that is coming from loans rather than investors.
+Shareholders may misinterpret this as an increase in sales or profitability when it merely means the company has increased the proportion of its financing from loans rather than investors.

-The Three- and Five-Step DuPont Models
+The 3- and 5-Step DuPont Models

-- Net profit margin (NPM): how efficiently a company’s operations generate profits in proportion to expenses
+- Net profit margin (NPM): How efficiently a company’s operations generate profits in proportion to expenses

-- Total asset turnover (TAT): how efficiently a company generates profits in proportion to its assets
+- Total asset turnover (TAT): How efficiently a company generates profits in proportion to its assets

-- Financial leverage (FL): how efficiently a company manages its assets in relation to the amount of equity investors contribute
+- Financial leverage (FL): How efficiently a company manages its assets in relation to the amount of equity investors contribute

-- Pre-interest pretax profit margin: how much of its earnings before interest and taxes (EBIT) a company keeps as profit from its sales
+- Pre-interest pretax profit margin: How much of its earnings before interest and taxes (EBIT) a company keeps as profit from its sales

-- Interest burden: how much EBIT goes towards repaying loan interest
+- Interest burden: How much EBIT goes towards repaying loan interest

-- Tax efficiency: the effect of taxes in relation to EBIT and interest
+- Tax efficiency: The effect of taxes in relation to EBIT and interest

 Why Do a DuPont Analysis?